itissid/drop_webdemo/README.md

 - If you just want to meditate with a quiet sound you can toggle the screen with the button on the top left.

 How is this about travelling?
-- I consider myself a weekend traveller most of times.
+- I consider myself a weekend traveller most of times and the Site has exactly that content.
 I go to explore the city and people around me.
+This is a tool for a usecase of 1(at the moment).

 Awareness and being conscious of this moment are two ideas close to my heart.
 I also love to travel but one can also be a "traveller" within their city(One might say we all travel on the weekend) exploring places big and small.